 While the commands don't do all the work for us, it does do a good amount of it; it also identifies the areas where refactoring needs to be performed by hand because it can't be done automatically.

 If you're anticipating having to migrate your existing application(s), or are in the middle of doing so, definitely give the commands a try and see where they can save you effort and time.

-If you're already using them, what's your experience been like?
-I'd love it if you would share it with the community in the comments.
+If you're already using them, what's your experience been?
+I'd love it if you shared it with the community in the comments.

 Drop your email in the box below, and get awesome tutorials — just like this one — straight to your inbox, PLUS exclusive content only available by email.